artemsaraiev/pd_backend_dev/concepts/access-control/AccessControl.md

 Discussion thread identifiers.
 Synchronizations between DiscussionPub and AccessControl create `PrivateAccesses` when a thread is restricted to a group, and queries such as `_hasAccess` gate which threads are returned to each user.
-+ Invitation usernames are stored as strings because invitees may not have accounts yet; when `acceptInvitation` succeeds, the responder’s username is mapped to a `User` id to create the membership.